US Outlines Plan for Venezuela Transition, Sanctions Relief

-The plan, which will be presented Tuesday by Secretary of State Mike Pompeo, echoes a proposal made over the weekend by Guaidó that shows how growing concerns about the coronavirus, which threatens to overwhelm the South American country's already collapsed health system and crippled economy, are reviving U.S. attempts to pull the military apart from Maduro.
+The one-page "Democratic Transition Framework for Venezuela" was presented Tuesday by Secretary of State Mike Pompeo.
+It echoes a proposal made over the weekend by Guaidó that shows how growing concerns about the coronavirus, which threatens to overwhelm the South American country's already collapsed health system and economy, are reviving U.S. attempts to pull the military apart from Maduro.

+"This framework can provide a path that ends the suffering and opens the path to a brighter future for Venezuela," said Pompeo in Washington.

-What's being dubbed the "Democratic Framework for Venezuela" would require Maduro and Guaidó to step aside and hand power to a five-member council of state to govern the country until presidential and parliamentary elections can be held in late 2020, according to a written summary of the proposal seen by The Associated Press.
+Under the plan, both Maduro and Guaidó, who some 60 countries recognize as Venezuela's rightful leader, would step aside and cede power to a five-member council of state to govern the country until presidential and parliamentary elections can be held within 6-12 months.
+The military high command — the traditional arbiter of political disputes in Venezuela and a key plank of support for Maduro — would remain in place for the duration of the transitional government.

 Four of the members would be appointed by the opposition-controlled National Assembly that Guaidó heads.
-To draw buy-in from the ruling socialist party, a two-third majority would be required.
+To draw buy-in from the ruling socialist party, a two-thirds majority would be required.
 The fifth member, who would serve as interim president until elections are held, would be named by the other council members.
-Neither Maduro nor Guaidó would be on the council.
+Neither Maduro nor Guaidó would be on the council but Pompeo said Guaidó would be free to run for president when elections are held.

 "The hope is that this setup promotes the selection of people who are very broadly respected and known as people who can work with the other side," U.S. Special Representative for Venezuela Elliott Abrams told the AP in a preview of the plan.
 "Even people in the regime look at this and realize Maduro has to go, but the rest of us are being treated well and fairly."